Elliptical vs. Treadmill: Which Provides a Superior Workout?

 Pro #4: Supports natural movement and feels easier

 Using an elliptical is similar to riding a bike, so once you get into the motion of it, the movement becomes very natural.
-While it may become mindless if you focus on a television or book, if you create a plan for your workout and stick to it, it will be easy on your joints but still challenging for your muscles and cardiovascular system, so you will get a good workout.
+While it may become mindless if you focus on television or book, if you create a plan for your workout and stick to it, it will be easy on your joints but still challenging for your muscles and cardiovascular system, so you will get a good workout.

-Con #1: No impact to low-impact workout
+Con #1: No impact to a low-impact workout

 Doing a low-impact workout is great if you have joint pain or are injured, but it does not help much in keeping your bones strong.
 After your 20s, your bone density begins to decrease, and you need to actively do things to maintain the strength and health of your bones.
 Unfortunately, the elliptical won't help you with this too much.